 The basic NordVPN package enables you to connect six devices simultaneously.
 If you tend you switch between Firefox and Chrome, you’re in luck, as there’s a Chrome extension available too.
 Note that the Firefox extension for Android has not been fully tested and users might experience glitches.

-VPN apps are available for Windows, MacOS, iOS, and Android.
+VPN apps are available for Windows, MacOS, iOS, Linux, and Android.

 Read our full review of NordVPN.